How To Create A To-Do List In WordPress

 Show Added By

-If enabled (‘Yes’), you can display which of your members has added an item to the to-do list.
+Enabling this option lets you display which members on your site have added an item to the to-do list.

 Show Date Completed